Uberi/kw-cycling-map/README.md

 Because we combine data directly from multiple regional and municipal open data initiatives, this map has more comprehensive and up-to-date coverage than Google Maps or OpenStreetMap.

+This map is similar to [BikeKitchener's excellent webmap](https://kitchenergis.maps.arcgis.com/apps/webappviewer/index.html?id=037131a0c6ce4672babb2c8d1d796928).
+However, our map is fully open source, usable offline, and covers the entire Region of Waterloo rather than just Kitchener.
+Subjectively, BikeKitchener's map seems more targeted toward exploring the city and specific areas, while our map is more targeted toward planning trips and routing.
+As a result, we use both on a regular basis.

+If you like this map, you may also like the PDF and ArcGIS-online maps listed at [BikeWR](https://bikewr.com/maps/)!

 Using the Map
 -------------

 ### View the webmap online

 We've [published an interactive browser-based version of the map](https://anthony-zhang.me/kw-cycling-map/) for easy access.
+It's exactly the same as the version in the "Host the webmap yourself" section below, but conveniently hosted using GitHub Pages (see the `gh-pages` branch of this repo).

-However, this won't work offline and depends on us paying for hosting every month to continue being available.
+However, this won't work offline, and depends on GitHub's business decision to host the website for free - a situation that rarely lasts forever.

 ### Download as an image